 CHECKOUT OPTIONS FOR RESIDENTS MOVING OUT AT THE END OF SPRING SEMESTER

 Do you want to check out with your Resident Assistant or do you prefer the quicker option, Express Checkout?
-Choose the option that helps you meet the checkout deadline of 2 p.m. on Saturday, May 19.
-Remember, an on-time checkout includes a clean apartment, all personal items removed, all trash removed and all keys returned to the housing office before 2 p.m. on Saturday, May 19.
-Residents who are still in their assigned space, or who still have belongings in their assigned space after the checkout deadline will incur an improper checkout charge and additional charges.
+Choose the option that helps you meet the checkout deadline of 2 p.m. on Saturday, May 18, 2019.
+Remember, an on-time checkout includes a clean apartment, all personal items removed, all trash removed and all keys returned to the housing office before 2 p.m. on Saturday, May 18, 2019.
+Residents in the residence halls, or those who still have belongings in their residence halls after this checkout deadline will incur an improper checkout charge and additional charges.

 Option 1: Appointment with Your Resident Assistant (RA)

 With this option, you may schedule an inspection appointment with a staff member to inspect the condition of your apartment and bedroom upon your check out.
-From Monday, May 7, to Friday, May 11, you can go to the Community Center (CC) and sign up for a checkout appointment.
+Beginning Wednesday, May 1st all the way through Friday, May 10th, you can go to the Community Center (CC) and sign up for a checkout appointment.
 With this option, an in-person staff member walks through your apartment to see its condition.
 You must schedule the checkout appointment for the date and time of your departure (all belongings must be removed and the apartment cleaned).
-You will document any damages or repairs needed and turn in your keys to a Resident Assistant or a Resident Director.
-The RA does not apply charges or make any decisions about charges; they only note the condition of your room and apartment.
+You will document any damages and/or repairs needed and turn in your keys to a Resident Assistant or a Resident Director (RD).
+The RA does not apply charges, nor do they make any decisions about charges.
+The RA only notes the condition of your room/apartment.

 Important: Once you return your keys at checkout, you will not be able to remain in the apartment or return to the apartment.